danderson/templ-ts-mode/README.md

 ## Installing

+templ-ts-mode is [available in MELPA](https://melpa.org/#/templ-ts-mode).
+Install it however you usually install your emacs packages from MELPA!

-templ-ts-mode requires two tree-sitter grammars: the Javascript grammar, which should have shipped with your Emacs installation; and the [Templ grammar](https://github.com/vrischmann/tree-sitter-templ), which probably hasn't.
+The mode does require two tree-sitter grammars: the Javascript grammar, which should have shipped with your Emacs installation; and the [Templ grammar](https://github.com/vrischmann/tree-sitter-templ), which probably hasn't.